flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/content-management/enumerations.md

 ![](../../../img/enum_configuration.gif)

-### **Creating a child collection**
+### **Creating a child collection

-Enumerations can also be defined as a hierarchy - for each entry, we can define a list of children values (eg. name of the countries defined under the continents enumeration values); hierarchies further enable cascading values in the end-user interface (eg. after selecting a continent in the first select [UI component](../../../../building-blocks/ui-designer/ui-component-types), the second select component will contain only the children of this continent).
+Enumerations can also be defined as a hierarchy - for each entry, we can define a list of children values (for example, name of the countries defined under the continents' enumeration values); hierarchies further enable cascading values in the end-user interface (for example, after selecting a continent in the first select [UI component](../../../../building-blocks/ui-designer/ui-component-types), the second select component will contain only the children of this continent).

 ![](../../../img/enum_child_collection.png)